Build raised beds to bypass poor native soil

 Why It Works

-If your existing soil is extremely rocky, heavy clay, contaminated, or otherwise unworkable, amending it in place may take years.
-Raised beds give you immediate control over soil quality, drainage, and structure.
-Plants get a perfect root environment from day one.
+When existing soil is extremely rocky, heavy clay, contaminated, or otherwise unworkable, amending it in place can take years.
+Raised beds give you immediate control over soil quality, drainage, and structure, providing plants a suitable root environment from day one.

 Tips

-- Beds on the ground allow roots to extend into native soil below, which is beneficial
+• Beds placed on the ground allow roots to extend into native soil below